Cork Harbour Through Time (2014, Co-Written by Kieran McCarthy)

 How do you capture a harbour in all its beauty?
 Being the second largest natural harbour in the world brings a focus and energy that Cork Harbour has always been open to.
 The ebb and flow of the tide through the ages has carved a unique landscape of cliffs, sand and gravel beaches that expose an underlining geology of limestone and sandstone.
-Invigorating this landscape are multiple monuments from different ages, many of which the postcards in Kieran McCarthy and Dan Breen seek to capture.
+Invigorating this landscape are multiple monuments from different ages.

 Colourful villages provide different textures and cultural landscapes in a sort of cul-de-sac environment, with roads ending at harbours and car parks near coastal cliff faces and quaysides.
 The villages are scattered around the edges of the harbour, each with their own unique history, all connecting in someway to the greatness of this harbour.

 Walking along several junctures of fields, one can get the feeling you are at the ‘edge of memory’.
 There are the ruins of old structures that the tide erodes away.
 One gets the sense that a memory is about to get swept away by the sea, or that by walking in the footsteps trodden by photographers 100 years ago, one could get carried away by their curiosity.

 The sixty or so cruise liners that come to Cobh every year hark back to an age where passenger ships were regular visitors to the harbour and to an age of coming, going and disappearing for visitors and emigrants.
 The development of Spike Island by Fáilte Ireland and Cork County Council, and Camden Fort Meagher being developed by an energetic community volunteers, shows the move more and more to celebrate the harbour’s memories and to mine it for stories that may help the region’s future economy and cultural progress.